 Read Full Transcript:

-Welcome to Truck Loans Australia Weekly News Insights, Im Paige Estritori, and its Saturday 29 November 2025.
+Hello and welcome to Truck Loans Australia Weekly News Insights, Im Paige Estritori, and its Saturday, 10 January 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.